 - This matrix then functions as a superfine microsieve.

-- Filter aid filtration is a mechanical sieving, not a chemical treatment.
+- Mineral filter aid filtration (depth filtration) is mechanical sieving, not a chemical treatment.

 - In some fluids, filter aids can be slightly adsorptive, but this effect is negligible.
 Generally, filter powders are not adsorbents like bleaching earth or powdered activated carbon.